Reading and Phonics Information

 Teachers should offer guidance on how to choose books and ensure the children are choosing books appropriate for their reading level.

 Shared reading should take place during daily Emglish lessons.
 The teacher should model the reading process and ensure the children are actively involved; listening to the text being read aloud, joining in and following the reading, and contributing to discussion and response.
 Children will learn how to apply the knowledge and skills they are acquiring in daily word level work.
 The teacher leads discussion about the text to help children develop their understanding.
 Children will learn how to interpret and make sense of what they read.

 Children should be given the opportunity to choose books from the class library, CLPE boxes and topic boxes to take home, in addition to their reading books.
 This will promote independence and enable children to develop their own preferences and explore their own interests.

 Children in each class should be encouraged to recommend books they have encountered and enjoyed outside of school.
-Teachers should compile a list of these recommendations and pass them on to the Literacy co-ordinator who will order the books on a half termly basis.
+Teachers should compile a list of these recommendations and pass them on to the Key Stage Leads who will order the books on a half termly basis.